Museum Hours:

 Bell Telephone Television Telephone Demonstrations

 These documents describe a collaboration between Bell Laboratories and the New York Telephone Company in February 1931.
 The documents include an invitation and 2 tickets from New York Telephone Company to a very successful NYC Banker Mr. Howard P. Maeder for a demonstration of the emerging TV telephone booth service.
 The man brought his wife, son and daughter (?) along.
 The ladies went to the Bell Labs office at 55 Bethune Street and the men went to the Telephone Co. office at 195 Broadway, two miles apart.
 The teleconference allowed them to speak and see each others' heads on a TV screen.
-A 1930 Bell Labs booklet describes this demonstration.

 Another telephone-television demonstration in Detroit - June 25, 1932